Wheelock Honors Program FAQs

 Joining the Honors Program brings you a learning experience that will benefit you far beyond your college years.
 It is your opportunity to explore new ideas, to research topics alongside your peers and professors, and to assume a position of intellectual leadership in the college community.
 The membership fee for the Wheelock chapter of Pi Gamma Mu, an international Honor Society in the social sciences that focuses on service and scholarship, is paid for Wheelock Honors students (apply during the sophomore year).
 As well, you may have the opportunity to attend the Northeast Regional Honors Council conference that is held each year (limited funding available).

 No. In the Wheelock Honors Program, you are required to take at least eight honors-designated courses before the end of your senior year to complete the Program.
 Honors students will typically take one or two of these classes each semester.
-In your junior year, you must take a required course, RES 350: Research Across the Disciplines, that is designed to support you in the development and formal proposal of your Senior Honors Project (Humanities majors may substitute LIT 400 or HIS 400 for RES 350).
+In your junior year, you must take a required course, HON 350: Research Across the Disciplines, that is designed to support you in the development and formal proposal of your Senior Honors Project (Humanities majors may substitute LIT 400 or HIS 400 for HON 350).

 After completing eight honors designated courses, you will be expected to complete an independent project (the Honors Project) under the supervision of a faculty member.
 This could take the form of a creative project, a research project, a community service project, or advanced study in an academic discipline.
 You will present your project to your peers in the Honors Program and to members of the Wheelock community at a special presentation event in the spring of your senior year.